 Digital products don’t cost much more to develop either, again depending on your own skills and whether or not you’ll need to outsource some of the work such as website design or product creation.

-You can start a work at home business for relatively little money compared to a bricks and mortar business.
-You don’t have the high rent, utilities and so forth to pay for like a bricks and mortar business.
+You can start a work at home business for relatively little money compared to a brick and mortar business.
+You don’t have the high rent, utilities and so forth to pay for like a brick and mortar business.
 Therefore, your startup costs can be a lot lower, but you still have startup costs.

 -Business License Fees – You need to get a business license in most states and counties in the USA to run a business from your home.
 Usually, the cost is very low, so don’t allow yourself to be afraid of finding out the costs and rules in your area.

 -Technology Costs – You may already own a computer and the technology that you need, but you may need to invest in some extra software too.
 Today you can “rent” software on a monthly basis which makes it a 100 percent write off like other direct expenses.
 For example, it costs $9.99 a month to rent bookkeeping software through Go Daddy.
 That is a cost you can write off as an expense.